Drogue-Systems/Drogue-Docs/pages/drogue_can_bpwrd/drogue_can_bpwrd_pinout.md

 The CAN-BPWRD development board has 2.54mm pitch male pin headers which are compatible with most standard off-the-shelf 'DuPont' type jumper/breadboard wires.

-{% include tip.html content="If you plan to make your own jumper wires, we recommend the Amphenol MinitoPV series receptacles with 'ultra high' spring force.
+{% include tip.html content="If you plan to make your own jumper wires, we recommend the Amphenol MinitoPV series receptacles with 'ultra high' spring force and the respective MinitoPV housings.
 These provide a strong, secure fitment." %}

 The pins on the CAN-BPWRD board can be separated into 3 categories: